Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Case studies and concrete examples

-Context: A technology company based in Montreal has a portfolio of patents and a recognized brand.
+Background: A Montreal-based technology company with a patent portfolio and a recognized brand.

-Valuation Method: Using the revenue method to value patents and the market method to value the brand.
+Valuation Method: Using the income method to value patents and the market method to value the trademark.

-Result: Intangible assets represent a substantial part of the total valuation, justifying a premium on the purchase price.
-The revenue method estimated future cash flows from the patents at $2 million, while the market method compared the trademark to similar transactions worth $1 million.
+Result: Intangible assets represent a substantial portion of the total valuation, justifying a premium over the purchase price.
+The income method estimated future cash flows from the patents at $2 million, while the market method compared the trademark to similar transactions worth $1 million.

 Case study: Acquisition of a service company in Quebec